AdobeDocs/commerce-admin.en/help/inventory-management/sources-stocks.md

 The following are important options to understand for [!DNL Inventory Management]:

-- **Out-of-Stock Threshold** - Sets an amount to subtract from your Salable Quantity.
+- **[!UICONTROL Out-of-Stock Threshold]** - Sets an amount to subtract from your Salable Quantity.
 If you enable Backorders, this value is not deducted from the Salable Quantity.
-- **Backorders** - Determines if products can be sold beyond a zero inventory, saving orders until restocked.
-When backorders are enabled, configuring the Out-of-Stock Threshold is recommended.
+- **[!UICONTROL Backorders]** - Determines if products can be sold beyond a zero inventory, saving orders until restocked.
+When backorders are enabled, configuring the [!UICONTROL Out-of-Stock Threshold] is recommended.

 >[!NOTE]
 >